Excess heat is bad news for a computer. High temperatures can cause irreversible damage to electrical circuits and even fire or explosion.

 Replace the thermal paste

-As we learned, heatsinks draw heat from the CPU and dissipates it into the air inside the case.
+As we learned, heatsinks draw heat from the CPU and dissipate it into the air inside the case.

 Computer manufacturers improve the efficiency of this process even further by using what is known as thermal paste.